Tom Sawyer (1956 musical)

 Tom Sawyer was a one-hour musical by Frank Luther, originally created for the television series The U.S. Steel Hour.
 It was broadcast live on CBS November 21, 1956, and marked the first time the anthology series had presented a musical.

 Luther said the show evolved from his re-reading of Mark Twain's The Adventures of Tom Sawyer a few years earlier: "(W)henever an incident or character gave me an idea for a song, I'd write the music and words," Luther told an interviewer in 1957.
 "By the time I'd reached the end of the book, I found I had written 32 songs.

 The cast included John Sharpe as Tom Sawyer, Jimmy Boyd as Huckleberry Finn, Bennye Gatteys as Becky Thatcher, Rose Bampton as Aunt Polly, Matt Mattox as Injun Joe and Clarence Cooper as Jim the Narrator.
 A cast album was released on Decca Records shortly after the broadcast, featuring several songs omitted from the original show.
 The show's sets and backgrounds were designed by Thomas Hart Benton.

+At the time of the broadcast, Sharpe was performing in the Broadway cast of The Most Happy Fella.

 Luther was commissioned to follow up the show with a musical adaptation of The Adventures of Huckleberry Finn, also starring Boyd, which was broadcast on The U.S. Steel Hour November 22, 1957.
+There does not appear to be any existing film or kinescope of either broadcast.
+There is a recording of the original broadcast audio in the New York Public Library's Toscanini Legacy Collection of Sound Recordings.

+Music

+Luther's score for the teleplay includes these numbers: